 Drexel Affiliated Scholarships

-The scholarships listed on this page are administered by Drexel Study Abroad.
+The scholarships listed on this page are administered by the Office of Global Engagement.
 For additional scholarship opportunities, visit the External Scholarships page.

 Read about scholarship recipients and their experiences abroad on the interactive map below!